harshilkandoi/report-submission-template/Report (Week 4).md

 - We are designing a modular energy generation system, which can be assembled completely or in parts depending on your geographical limitations and cost bearing capabilities.
 We have mentioned the requirements needed (geographical/structural/machinery wise etc..) for each portion of the system to be assembled , and the user can choose the model which fits his/her budget after checking their geographical compatibility.
-- For eg:- a user living in rural areas will benefit a lot from biogas based electricity (since there are lots of cowdung cakes around) while a user in urban area may not benefit so much from it but he/she might have better access to solar panels and can bear heavy one time costs.
-- Similarly areas with open spaces and strong gusty winds can use wind turbines, whereas areas which are enclosed like malls/complexes etc. might benefit more from peizoelectric tiles(since they attract loads of crowd and has people walking 24/7.)
-- Houses which have lot of people willing to exercise can benefit from bicycle powered generation , since there will be more man-power and so on.
 - We have in total provided with 8 different ways of electricity generation and a storage and distribution system, the limitation of this system is for those who can't use any of the 8 ways due to geographical boundations or cost unaffordability , although such conditions will be rare considering the variety of methods presented.
 Nonetheless, this system will cater to most people in varying amounts of effectiveness and feasibility.
 - The main idea is to have a modular system comprising of lots of options which can then be customized according to user's preferences.
 The following report contains all the information that a user needs to make the right choices for his/her customized version of the system.
-In fact an interactive app can be made where upon entering the geographical details and budget , it will make a suggestion for a system customized for that particular locale.

 - Also in the storage of energy sub section, We have provided with three categories:- **plus tier system**, **base tier system**, **economy tier system**.
 The user can choose according to his/her preferences.